sbt/sbt-header/README.md

 [info]   /Users/heiko/projects/sbt-header/sbt-header-test/test2.scala
 ```

-If you want to automate header creation/update for `Config` and `Test` configurations,
-add the following settings to your build:
+If you want to automate header creation/update for `Compile` and `Test` configurations, add the following settings to your build:

 ``` scala
 inConfig(Compile)(compileInputs.in(compile) <<= compileInputs.in(compile).dependsOn(createHeaders.in(compile)))